matt-snider/matt-snider.github.io/content/work/ceridian-dayforce.md

     - Apache ANT
 ---

-- I lead the development of a new internal toolset for implementation consultants to accelerate the implementation cycle, which was later made into a dedicated development team
+- Led the development of a new internal toolset for implementation consultants to accelerate the implementation cycle, which was later made into a dedicated development team
 - The tools were built using C# and WPF as well as Java and JavaFX and included a Windows installer and updater